NuCivic/react-nvd3/README.md

 The key in the collection that should be used as y value or a function that returns it.

 #### margin (object)
 To set chart margins you should provide an object with the wanted margins.
-For example
+For example:

 ```javascript
   React.render(